 With all this volatility, where do investors turn, particularly those nearing or in retirement?

 Stock-driven investments are still considered to be one of the key components of a retirement portfolio, experts said.
 What’s also critical: knowing how much stock to hold, which stocks to own and for how long.

 Why Stocks Matter

 “Most people are going to want some type of growth (instrument) on their way to retirement and in retirement, since some of us could be around as long as 35 years after we retire,” said Craig Brimhall, vice president of wealth strategies with Ameriprise Financial.

 Growth instruments include stock, real estate and businesses, he said.
 Generally, a mix of stocks and bonds are considered to be staples in a retirement investment portfolio.

-Despite the turmoil that the market is experiencing now, Brimhall said, investors should view stocks as their retirement portfolio’s growth engine over the long-term.
+Despite the turmoil that the market is experiencing now, Brimhall said, investors should view stocks as their retirement portfolio’s growth engine over the long term.
 Keep in mind, however, that investors’ stock holdings should lessen considerably as they move closer to their retirement date.
-This is to avoid heavy losses in their portfolio just before they’re about to begin withdrawing funds from it.
+Moving investments out of stocks can help avoid heavy losses in their portfolio just before they’re about to begin withdrawing funds from it.

 Holdings by Age

 When it comes to retirement planning, allocations should be largely driven by time horizons, said John Cavanaugh, a chartered retirement planning counselor with Cavanaugh Financial Group in Plymouth, Minn.